frederic-perez/AmE-dictionary/data/dictionary.md

 __collocation__ _n_ (collocations)
 __colloquial__ _adj_
 __colloquium__
-__collude__ _v_ :two: Act in unison or agreement and in secret towards a deceitful or illegal purpose. _Syn_ conspire, connive _Several local officials have been jailed on charges of colluding with the Mafia._
+__collude__ _v_ :three: Act in unison or agreement and in secret towards a deceitful or illegal purpose. _Syn_ conspire, connive _Several local officials have been jailed on charges of colluding with the Mafia._
 __collusion__ _n_ :six: Boldness or daring, especially with confident or arrogant disregard for personal safety, conventional thought, or other restrictions.
 __colocation > data colocation__
 __colonel__ _n_ :two::mega::hammer: